 Can Volunteering Help Combat Loneliness?

 But considering how commonplace loneliness has become in our culture, does that mean we should just get on with?
 Not necessarily.
-In fact, recent medical journals say loneliness in on par with smoking and obesity because it increases the risk of heart disease, blood pressure and stress on the body.
-With its effects now being likened to smoking 15 cigarettes a day, medical professionals have woken to the physical threat that loneliness can have.
+In fact, medical journals say that loneliness is on par with smoking and obesity because it increases the risk of heart disease, blood pressure and stress on the body.
+Medical professionals have woken to the physical threat that loneliness can have.

 Not totally convinced?
-Let’s explore some of the ways volunteering can help you cope with loneliness.
+Let’s explore some of the ways volunteering can help you combat loneliness.

 1. Volunteering is good for your health

-First, it’s a scientifically proven mood-booster.
-For years now, we’ve been aware of the physiological as well as psychological effects of altruism on the body, as charitable acts spark a release of dopamine commonly known as the ‘helper’s high’.
+Volunteering is a scientifically proven mood-booster.
+For years now, we’ve been aware of the physiological as well as psychological effects that helping others has on the body.
+Charitable acts spark a release of dopamine commonly known as the ‘helper’s high’.

 But none of these facts should come as a surprise.
 Volunteering presents the rare occasion for you to throw yourself into a cause you care deeply about, meet like-minded people and see the tangible results of your actions shaping the world for the better.

-2. Volunteering can ward off loneliness at all ages
+2. Volunteering can combat loneliness at all ages

 It would be naïve to think that loneliness only affects an aged population.
-According to a recent YouGov poll, almost one-third of millennials always (or often) feel lonely, making them the loneliest generation.
+More than one in two Gen Z and Millennials report frequent loneliness, making them the loneliest generations.
 And the reason?
 They don’t have the hobbies or interests that provide opportunities to meet new people.
 This is where volunteering fills a much-needed space.

-For others later in life, volunteering can serve as a great catalyst for connection for when you’re in a new environment and looking for a community, or whether you’re simply looking for more intimate local friendships.
+For others later in life, volunteering can serve as a great catalyst for connection for when you’re in a new environment and looking for a community, or if you simply want more intimate local friendships.

 3. Volunteering can provide more social opportunities in retirement age

 As many hard-working befriending charities confirm, social isolation amongst the elderly still remains widespread.
-3.6 million older people in the UK live alone, and nearly 2 million feel invisible or ignored.
+3.3 million people aged over 65 in the UK live alone.
 That’s why having a sense of community is so important, and volunteering can offer that for many people long into their retirement years.

 How can volunteering help you?

-Volunteering could just be the next wonder drug.
-But just like diet and exercise, medical experts advise that only real effects can be seen if the volunteering is done regularly and often, so choose a cause that you’re passionate about and that fits with your lifestyle.
+Volunteering could just be the next wonder drug in combating loneliness.
+But like diet and exercise, medical experts advise that real effects can only be seen if the volunteering is done regularly and often.
+Make sure to choose a cause that you’re passionate about and that fits with your lifestyle.

-Find out what volunteering opportunities are available today.
+Find out which volunteering opportunities are available today.